Why A Quiet Inverter Generator Might Be The Best For You

 Yamaha is another very well-known company that makes all kinds of generators.
 This is their EF2200iS model.

-If you wish to double the power, you can connect two with a parallel cable (click to view on Amazon).
+If you wish to double the power, you can connect two with a Yamaha TwinTech cable.

-At 25% load, the Yamaha EF2000iSv2 will sit at 57 dBA which makes it louder than the Honda reviewed above, but you have to take into consideration that the Yamaha EF2200iS is capable of much higher power output than the Honda EU1000i.
+At 25% load, the Yamaha EF2000iSv2 will sit at 57 dBA which makes it louder than the Honda reviewed above.

 A smart throttle, generally known as eco mode, will adjust the engine speed depending on how much power you need.
 This will reduce noise levels and improve fuel economy.